Exploring High Frequency Gravitational Waves with Magnons: Magnon excitations induced by a planar GW

+where $\hat{c} = \hat{c}_{k=0}$ \footnote{Although considering magnon modes other than the uniform mode would be interesting, we focus only on the uniform mode, which is the main target in most experiments.} and

 is the effective coupling constant between the GW and the magnons. $C(l,\lambda)$ is the form factor determined by the spatial integration (the sum with respect to $i$), which depends on the radius of the crystal $l$ and the wavelength of the GW $\lambda = 2\pi / \omega_{h}$.
-Although the form factor can also depend on the lattice structure, we have assumed the simple cubic lattice structure for simplicity.
+Although the form factor can also depend on the lattice structure, we have assumed a simple cubic lattice structure for simplicity.
 More specifically, it is given by the formula

-where $\epsilon \equiv k\ell =\frac{l}{\lambda/2\pi}$.
+where $\epsilon \equiv kl =\frac{l}{\lambda/2\pi}$.
 One can find that the form factor is actually a function of only $\epsilon$, i.e., $C(l,\lambda) = C(\epsilon)$.
 Fig.\,\ref{Csekibun} illustrates the $\epsilon$ dependence of $C(\epsilon)$.

-We see that it has a peak around $\epsilon \sim \pi$, so that the form factor is maximized when the wave length of the GW $\lambda$ is comparable to the diameter of the ferromagnetic crystal $2l$.
-It also may be useful to give the series of $C(\epsilon)$ with respect to $\epsilon$ $(\leq 1)$, that is
+We see that it has a peak around $\epsilon \sim \pi$, so that the form factor is maximized when the wavelength of the GW $\lambda$ is comparable to the diameter of the ferromagnetic crystal $2l$.
+It may also be useful to give the series of $C(\epsilon)$ with respect to $\epsilon$ $(\leq 1)$, that is

 The first term coincides with that derived previously in~\cite{Ito:2020wxi}.

 It is worth rewriting $g_{eff}$ in terms of the Stokes parameters to obtain a coordinate-independent expression: